This Traditional Irish Soda Bread recipe only requires 4 ingredients! It doesn’t use yeast, so it’s simple to make!

 How many of you have ever had a loaf of Traditional Irish Soda Bread???
 How many of you only eat it around St. Patrick’s Day??
-I don’t know why but I always forget about this delicious loaf of bread until this time of year.
-I need to remember to make it more often because it is SO EASY TO MAKE!!!

-A little Irish Soda Bread history:
+A little authentic Irish Soda Bread history:

 - The cross that is slashed into the dough before baking was made to ward off devils and protect the house.
 It also helps the center of the bread bake all the way through, so it’s very important not to skip that step!

-- During the mid 1800s the Irish were making so much soda bread that baking soda almost doubled in price!
+- During the mid-1800s, the Irish were making so much soda bread that baking soda almost doubled in price!

 - Use it for breakfast as toast with jam or put a poached or fried egg on top.

-Pin this Traditional Irish Soda Bread and save it for later!
+Traditional Irish Soda Bread

 - 4 cups (580g) all-purpose flour

-- 1 1/2 teaspoons baking soda
+- 1½ teaspoons baking soda

 - 1 teaspoon salt